Effects of auto-correlated disorder on the dynamics in the vicinity of the many-body localization transition

-Of course, those fluctuations could be reduced if an average over disorder realizations is carried out.
+Of course, those fluctuations can be reduced if an average over disorder realizations is carried out, see~\cite{SMM} for further details.
 Also note that in Fig.~\ref{fig:IPR_r}(a) an average over $100$ energy eigenstates with energy closest to zero was performed, however this was not enough to smooth the curves for $h=3.75$ and $h=6.0$ because $\text{IPR}_{\alpha}$ is not self-averaging for those values~\cite{solorzano2021}.
 To circumvent this situation, we decided to present in a simple way running averages over intervals of $10$ values of the static properties along $c$ which are precisely represented by the colored solid lines already explained above.

 We now move to the time-dependent quantities, in Fig.~\ref{fig:SP} we depict the behavior of the return probability for three different disorder strengths, just like in Fig.~\ref{fig:IPR_r} and with the same coloring code.
 Four values of $c$ are selected from large to small in order to cover different regimes of eigestates structure and level statistics, namely $c=15$ (a), $c=8$ (b), $c=2$ (c) and $c=0.5$ (d) (see Fig.~\ref{fig:IPR_r}).